isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to clear the entire database (persons list and bookings list).
-2. System clears the database.
+2. KrustyKrab clears the database.
-3. System displays a confirmation message.
+3. KrustyKrab displays a confirmation message.

 Use case ends.